dkelosky/js-osFtp/README.md

 This Brackets extension uses native OS services for FTP.
 You can even FTP to a mainframe!

-Native OS FTP services are more robust and work well when other FTP clients or extensions fall short.
-At the time this was created, no existing Bracket's FTP extension could propertly FTP to and from z/OS.
+Native OS FTP services are more robust and work well when other FTP clients / extensions fall short.
+At the time this extension was created, no existing Bracket's FTP extension could propertly FTP to and from z/OS.

 ### Features
 * Uploads individual files or complete directory structures to a remote site root path.